User guide (non-wiki version)

 Configuring permissions

-The permissions in effect for PL/Java functions can be tailored, independently for functions declared to the TRUSTED or untrusted language, as described here.
+When PL/Java is used with Java 23 or earlier, the permissions in effect for PL/Java functions can be tailored, independently for functions declared to the TRUSTED or untrusted language, as described here.

 Tailoring permissions for code migrated from PL/Java pre-1.6